-A boisterous time inside the library is found on Tuesday mornings at 10 a.m., when families with young children can attend Story Time, which features time for books, music, stories, games and more.
-There will be Story Time programs on each of the five Tuesdays during the month.
+It’s always energetic inside the library at 10 a.m. on each Tuesday morning in November, when families with young children can attend Story Time, which features time for books, music, stories, games and more.

-The library of course houses hundreds of books, a dedicated space for public computers and access to the resources of the Pioneer Library System, which includes more than 700,000 items in its extensive collection.
+The library houses hundreds of books, a dedicated space for public computers and access to all of the resources of the Pioneer Library System, which includes more than 700,000 items in its extensive collection.

 Norman Public Library West continues its tradition of offering live music as part of its setting, with multiple activities scheduled during September at the library.